Jane Cumming: Biography

 Jane Cumming was the daughter of George Cumming, a writer working for the East India Company, and an unknown Indian mother.
+She also had a brother named Yorrick.
 George Cumming had travelled to India, aged eighteen years old, to work for the company as his father and uncles had done before him.
 He was the eldest son of Lieutenant Colonel Alexander Penrose Cumming, 1st Baronet of Gordonstoun and Altyre.

 Alexander Cumming's friendship with Henry Dundas, President of the Board of Control for India Affairs, had afforded his son George an advantageous position in Patna, India, with the expectation that George would go on to achieve great things.
 However, George passed away before he reached his twenty-seventh birthday.

 Jane was born at either the end of 1795 or the beginning of 1796 and was given the last name Cumming at the insistence of her Indian grandfather.
 George continued to court her mother and promised to restore her honour and provide for the baby.

 When Jane turned four years old, George informed his mother, Lady Helen Cumming Gordon, of Jane's existence.
-After her father's death, Jane was sent first to a Christian boarding school in Kolkata, where she was the only Indian child, and then to another school of both Indian and European pupils.
+After her father's death, Jane was sent first to a Christian boarding school in Kolkata, where she and her brother were the only eurasian children, and then to another school of both Indian and European pupils.
 In 1802 Jane was sent to live in Scotland at the Gordonstoun estate, after Lady Cumming Gordon's husband, Alexander Cumming Gordon, became seriously ill.
 At first, Jane trained to become a milliner.
 Lady Cumming Gordon moved to Edinburgh in 1807 after her husband's death, and did not see Jane for two years until she, following a dream about Jane, sent for her and legitimised her as "a daughter of the family".
 This was provided she enroll and succeed at a new school for ladies, run by teachers Marianne Woods and Jane Pirie.

 Jane married William Tulloch, a schoolmaster, in 1818.
 At the time of her marriage, her grandmother had settled 700 pounds on her.
 Jane and William had three children, George Cumming, Charles Lennox and Eliza Maria Campbell, named for Jane's father, uncle and aunt, and two other children who died in infancy; William Gordon and Helen Grant Cumming Tulloch, named for Jane's grandmother.